India–Pakistan war of 1947–1948: Operation Gulmarg plan

 The regimental records show that, by the last week of August, the 11th Prince Albert Victor's Own Cavalry (Frontier Force) (PAVO Cavalry) regiment was briefed about the invasion plan.
 Colonel Sher Khan, the Director of Military Intelligence, was in charge of the briefing, along with Colonels Akbar Khan and Khanzadah.
-The Cavalry regiment was tasked with procuring arms and ammunition for the 'freedom fighters' and establishing three wings of the insurgent forces: the South Wing commanded by Major General Zaman Kiani, a Central Wing based at Rawalpindi and a North Wing based at Abbottabad.
-By 1 October, the Cavalry regiment completed the task of arming the insurgent forces.
+The cavalry regiment was tasked with procuring arms and ammunition for the 'freedom fighters' and establishing three wings of the insurgent forces: the South Wing commanded by Major General Zaman Kiani, a Central Wing based at Rawalpindi, and a North Wing based at Abbottabad.
+By 1 October, the cavalry regiment completed the task of arming the insurgent forces.
 "Throughout the war there was no shortage of small arms, ammunitions, or explosives at any time."
-The regiment was also told to be on stand by for induction into fighting at an appropriate time.
+The regiment was also told to be on stand by for fighting at the appropriate time.

 Scholars have noted considerable movement of Pashtun tribes during September–October.
 By 13 September, armed Pashtuns drifted into Lahore and Rawalpindi.
-The Deputy Commissioner of Dera Ismail Khan noted a scheme to send tribesmen from Malakand to Sialkot, in lorries provided by the Pakistan government.
+The Deputy Commissioner of Dera Ismail Khan noted a scheme to send tribesmen from Malakand to Sialkot in lorries provided by the Pakistan government.
 Preparations for attacking Kashmir were also noted in the princely states of Swat, Dir, and Chitral.
 Scholar Robin James Moore states there is "little doubt" that Pashtuns were involved in border raids all along the Punjab border from the Indus to the Ravi.

 Pakistani sources deny the existence of any plan called Operation Gulmarg.
 However, Shuja Nawaz does list 22 Pashtun tribes involved in the invasion of Kashmir on 22 October.